Case 2 - Don't flap!

 You are concerned about the possibility of an acute aortic syndrome and there is at least a 2h wait for CT.
 POCUS shows the following:

-Clip 2.
-Long axis view of abdominal aorta
+Clip 2a- Long Axis view of Abdominal Aorta

 • An intraluminal intimal flap of the abdominal aorta

-• Applying colour flow Doppler would demonstrate flow in the true lumen (see Appendix)
+• Applying colour flow Doppler would demonstrate flow in the true lumen (see Clip 1b)

 • Suprasternal view - obtained by placing transducer in suprasternal notch with markers in approx 1 o’clock position aiming caudally.